ticketland-io/ticketland-mobile-app/README.md

 For the android app to run you need to run these commands
 - yarn install
-- yarn start(starting the bunlder)
+- yarn start(starting the bundler)
 - yarn android(building and starting the app)

 no need fot further linking since the react-native version we are using has auto-linking for the android